garylirocks/quickrefs/azure-entra-pim.markdown

 # get eligible ones
 # - shows inherited permissions from upper scopes
 # - shows assignment in sub scopes,
-#   - if the scope is a subscription, like `/subscriptions/xxxx`, it shows assignment on children resource groups
+#   - if the scope is a subscription, like `/subscriptions/xxxx`, it shows assignment on children RGs and resources within it
-#   - but if the scope is a management group like `/providers/Microsoft.Management/managementGroups/xxx`, it doesn't show assignements in children subscriptions
+#   - but if the scope is a management group like `/providers/Microsoft.Management/managementGroups/xxx`, it doesn't show assignments in children subscriptions
 Get-AzRoleEligibilitySchedule -Scope $scope -Filter "principalId eq $principal" `
 | Select-Object ScopeDisplayName,ScopeType,PrincipalDisplayName,PrincipalType,RoleDefinitionDisplayName,RoleDefinitionType,EndDateTime,Status `
 | Format-Table

 # Get active role assignments and who it's been eligible to (could be current user or a containing group):
+# - if the scope is a subscription, like `/subscriptions/xxxx`, it shows assignment on children RGs and resources within it
 Get-AzRoleAssignmentSchedule -Scope $scope -Filter "principalId eq $principal" `
 | Select-Object ScopeDisplayName,ScopeType,PrincipalDisplayName,RoleDefinitionDisplayName,RoleDefinitionType,EndDateTime,AssignmentType,@{
     n='PIMRoleAssignedTo';